What it does

 How we improved folder watcher support

-Now, RPM writes to a temp file.
-When the job is complete, the temp file is moved or copied into position.
-This works across disk drives so there is no need to be concerned that you can't correctly archive to another drive.
+RPM writes to a temp file.
+When the job is complete, the temp file is moved or copied into place, in one operation.
+This works across disk drives, so there is no need to be concerned that you can't correctly archive to another drive.
 We did all our testing in a two-drive environment.
+This also makes the archive happen all at one time so that folder watchers can respond appropriately.

 How we improved append support